Claims insights: general surgeons

 68% procedural / surgical issues, 9% practitioner behaviour, 9% diagnosis, 7% consent, 8% other.

-The nature of procedures commonly seen in procedural/ surgical matters
+The nature of procedures commonly seen in procedural/surgical matters

-(% out of total procedural/surgical matters shown)
+Description% of procedural/surgical matters

 The stage of care during which procedural/surgical issues occurred